atroia/Applescript/README.md

 **mapTradebooksDrive**

 Sometimes our network can be frustrating to find things on.
 So I have started mapping each drive to separate text files to search via GREP within Sublime for a easier and more expansive search (as I am basically search all the level 1 folders on all the drives at the same time).
 This script will help update the one Volume that will update the most frequently as new folders are added.

+****
+**PDF Page Count**

+I needed a script for Adobe Acrobat that I could tie to a keyboard shortcut would checkthe page count against 16 page signatures for publishing purposes.